BrendanToscano/MyGitProject/README.md

 # MyGitProject

 Programs:-
-1. Python program to check if the user input is a prime number.
+1. Python program to display all the prime numbers within an interval.
 2. Python program to check if the user input is a prime number.

 Plan: - <br>